 Trigger point spot #1: neck and upper back

 Place the two tennis balls just to the side of your neck just below the top of your shoulder.
+If you don’t have some lying around, just order them from www.tennisracquets.com/collections/wilson-racquets.
 Put the block under your hips.
 Dig around to find the tight spots.
 When your breath catches in a really tight spot, remember to exhale!

 As you settle into this upper shoulder/neck release, see about changing your arm position and extend your arm to the side like Sara is here.